Why are interviews so painful?

 30-second judgements

-This amazing skill that some hiring managers claim to have isn’t magic, it isn’t clairvoyance, it’s unconscious bias in a not so subtle disguise.
+This amazing skill that some hiring managers claim to have isn’t magic.
+It isn’t clairvoyance.
+It’s unconscious bias in a not-so-subtle disguise.

-This is the not too distant cousin of the hiring manager who says “I can tell by their handshake” … Yuck!
+This is the not-too-distant cousin of the hiring manager who says, “I can tell by their handshake” … Yuck!

 Amateur psychology hour